clement2019/ansible-project/README.md

 ![Image](https://github.com/user-attachments/assets/2e1a8989-4925-446a-a39c-de7d2d17403c)

-### cd to the doanloads folder locally on the vscode to connect to the aisnle machines as shown below
+### cd to the downloads folder locally on the vscode to connect to the aisnle machines as shown below

 ![Image](https://github.com/user-attachments/assets/467f741a-6f14-4c95-8ae7-e07196351bd8)